 How Much Sleep Do Babies Need?

-For babies between 3 and 5 months old, they need 10-12 hours of sleep at night and 3-4 hours during the day, on average.
+Babies between 3 and 5 months old need 10-12 hours of sleep at night and 3-4 hours during the day, on average.
 And, babies 6+ months old typically need 10-12 hours of sleep at night and 2-3 hours during the day.

 You May Also Be Interested In…